biopragmatics/oquat/docs/invalids/prefix/icdo.md

 ## `doid`: Human Disease Ontology

-Identifiers for this prefix are given incorrectly correctly in `doid`.
+Identifiers for this prefix are given incorrectly in `doid`.
+See the [GitHub repository](https://github.com/DiseaseOntology/HumanDiseaseOntology).

 | external_xref   |   usages_count | usages                                        |
 |-----------------|----------------|-----------------------------------------------|